Aetna considers electroconvulsive therapy (ECT) medically necessary for members diagnosed with any of the following conditions.

 Aetna considers ultrabrief bilateral ECT experimental and investigational because its effectiveness has not been established.

-Aetna considers ECT experimental and investigational for the treatment of the following interventions because its effectiveness for these indications has not been established (not an all inclusive list):
+Aetna considers ECT experimental and investigational for the treatment of the following indications because its effectiveness for these indications has not been established (not an all-inclusive list):

 Electroconvulsive therapy (ECT, also known as electroshock therapy) involves the intentional induction of generalized seizures by administering electrical impulses to the anesthetized patient.
 Treatments are typically administered by a psychiatrist and an anesthesiologist or anesthetist.